gayatri0-12/UART-Implementation-using-Verilog-HDL/UART-Implementation-using-Verilog-HDL-main/README.md

 **College**: *National Institute of Technology(NIT), Durgapur, India*

-**Brief info.**: *Interested in Digital IC Design and Verification, seeking any chance to enhance my knowledge and empower my skills.*
+**Brief info.**: *Passionate about Digital IC Design and Verification, with a strong desire to enhance domain knowledge and develop practical skills through hands-on opportunities.*

 #### About the project